Close Menu

 • Being unable to sit down in a work chair for at least six hours during an eight hour work day

-You can think of these limits as physical issues that would impact your ability to work 40 hours a week.
-If you have even a few of these physical limits, it may mean that you cannot work.
-Find out more about winning benefits with your RFC.
-Unfortunately, your testimony about your limits only goes so far to prove that you cannot work.
+You can think of these limits as physical issues that impact your ability to work 40 hours a week.
+If you have even a few of these physical limits, then it may mean you cannot work.
+Find out how to win SSD benefits with your RFC.
+Unfortunately, your written statements and hearing testimony about your physical limits only goes so far to prove you cannot work.
 You will also need medical proof.
-Therefore, having the support of your doctor is crucial to winning benefits.
+Therefore, the support of your doctor is crucial to winning your SSD benefits.

-CANNON DISABILITY LAW CAN HELP YOU WIN BENEFITS
+OUR LAW FIRM CAN HELP YOU WIN SSD BENEFITS

-At Cannon Disability Law, we can help you apply for Social Security benefits if you cannot work due to spinal stenosis.
+At our law firm, we can help you apply for Social Security benefits if you cannot work due to spinal stenosis.
 You will need to be off work for over one year in order to win SSD and SSI benefits.

 Also, we can help you appeal a denial from the SSA.
 Likewise, we can represent you in court.
 If necessary, we can also appeal your case to the Appeals Council.
 Additionally, we can file an appeal in Federal Court and represent you not matter where you live.